gregorydlogan/opencast/docs/guides/admin/docs/configuration/security.ldap.md

 > *This step is only necessary in Opencast deployments along multiple machines.*

-Make a copy of the file `etc/org.opencastproject.userdirectory.ldap.cfg.template` in the same directory and name it as:
+Make a copy of the file `etc/org.opencast.userdirectory.ldap.cfg.template` in the same directory and name it as:

-    org.opencastproject.userdirectory.ldap-<ID>.cfg
+    org.opencast.userdirectory.ldap-<ID>.cfg

 , where `<ID>` is a unique indentifier for each LDAP connection.
 Edit the parameters in the file with the same information as in the `security.xml` file.
 The contents should be self-explanatory.